-Note also that Proposition 11.17 holds also for permuted submodular problems.
-And in turn, the corollaries of the proposition hold as well: The local polytope relaxation is tight for such problems and the algorithms converging to the node-edge agreement converge to the optimum of the non-relaxed MAP-inference problem.
-However, to reconstruct an integer solution from the optimal reparametrization, in the same way as it is done in the proof of Proposition 11.17, one has to know (compute) the order of the labels.
-At the same time, knowing the order is not mandatory for the reconstruction in general, see e.g. [138, Thm.
+Note that Proposition 11.19 also holds for permuted submodular problems.
+And in turn, the corollaries of the proposition hold as well: The local polytope relaxation is tight for such problems, and the algorithms converging to node-edge agreement converge to the optimum of the non-relaxed MAP-inference problem.
+However, to reconstruct an integer solution from the optimal reparametrization, in the same way as it is done in the proof of Proposition 11.19, one has to know (compute) the order of the labels.
+At the same time, knowing the order is not mandatory for the reconstruction in general, see e.g. [123, Thm.
 16].